BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step04.md

 `docker build -t kcbase -f Dockerfile.foswiki.base . `{{execute}}

  From this base image we can build various configurations of Foswiki.
 Let's start with the regular CGI one.
-We use the `Dockerfile.foswiki.cgi`{{open}} starting from the `base` image: `FROM kcbase`.
+We use the `Dockerfile.foswiki.cgi`{{open}} starting from the `base` image: `FROM kcbase` (`line 1`).

  To create the `foswiki.cgi.conf`{{open}} file, you can use the Foswiki [Apache config generator](https://foswiki.org/Support.ApacheConfigGenerator).
 Allow symbolic links and use the default for all other settings.
+Copy the file to the image and include it in the Apache configuration file (`line 6 - 7`)

  Build the Foswiki CGI image with `docker build -t foswiki-cgi -f Dockerfile.foswiki.cgi . `{{execute}}